ElliotGarbus/Hedra-Editor-and-librarian/README.md

 # Hedra-Editor-and-librarian
 Editor and librarian for the Meris Hedra, 3 voice harmonizer and delay pedal.

-To go to the download page, click on the link: https://github.com/ElliotGarbus/Hedra-Editor-and-librarian/releases
+# Go to the download page:
+https://github.com/ElliotGarbus/Hedra-Editor-and-librarian/releases